Accounting and Compliance: A Practical Guide

 3. Document the client's response and categorize the expenses accordingly.

-The Role of Automation in Ensuring Compliance
+The Role of Automation in Accounting and Compliance

 Automation can play a significant role in mitigating the risks associated with "iffy" transactions.
 Tools like FinOptimal's Booker and other QuickBooks automation solutions can help ensure that transactions are recorded accurately and in compliance with legal standards.

-Benefits of Automation
+Benefits of Automation for Bookkeeping

 1. Accuracy: Automated systems reduce the risk of human error in transaction categorization.